siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jira/overview.md

 ## Compatibility

-Must be running IBM DevOps Velocity version 1.2.1 and later to use the plug-in.
+IBM UrbanCode Velocity 2.0.x to 4.0.x; IBM Devops Velocity 5.0.0 or later.

 ## Upgrade notes

 Beginning with IBM DevOps Velocity version 2.4.0 users must enter a user access key is required to connect with the IBM DevOps Velocity server.
 If you are upgrading from a previous version, you must obtain and add the key to the IBM DevOps Velocity configuration property.
 If the user access key is not added, the integration fails.
 A proper JQL query must be provided while integration.